PineappleC0der/ReadMe/README.md

 </p>

 ## Experience
-No work experience
+*No work experience.

-3 years of coding, Java, Block, and Python
+*3 years of coding, Java, Block, and Python.

+## Education

 ## Technology Stack